40+ Ways To Stay Cool In Memphis This Summer

 – Head to a Memphis museum

 Get thee to air conditioning!
-Check out the Belz Museum of Asian and Judaic Art, the Blues Hall of Fame, the National Civil Rights Museum, Stax, Rock ‘n’ Soul, Sun Studio, Railroad and Trolley Museum, Cotton Museum, to name a few.
+Check out the Belz Museum of Asian and Judaic Art, the Blues Hall of Fame, the National Civil Rights Museum, Stax, Rock ‘n’ Soul, Sun Studio, Railroad and Trolley Museum, and the Cotton Museum, to name a few.

 Also, the Pink Palace has 3D movies in their CTI Giant Theater.